 - Jinqiao Cadillac plant in China for China

-The Cadillac CT4 is expected to be introduced in the second half of the 2019 calendar year as a 2020 model year vehicle.
+The Cadillac CT4 is expected to be introduced in the end of the 2019 calendar year and go on sale in early 2020 as a 2020 model year vehicle.